The Anglesea Arms

 The Swan

-Dating back to 1871, The Swan is a wonderful pub located on the Chiswick-Acton border that serves highly rated food, it’s particularly well known for its Sunday roast.
-The distinct art deco green tiles and wood panelling only add to the charm of this cost pub in Chiswick where you’ll find a wonderful open fire through the cooler months of the year.
+Dating back to 1871, The Swan is a charming pub on the Chiswick-Acton border, renowned for its highly rated food, particularly its standout Sunday roast.
+Its distinctive art deco green tiles and wood panelling add to the pub’s warm, inviting atmosphere, and during the colder months, its open fire makes it even more appealing.

 The Bulls Head, Strand-on-the-Green, Chiswick